Albert Cashier: During the war

 The regiment was part of the Army of the Tennessee under Ulysses S. Grant and fought in approximately forty battles, including the Siege of Vicksburg.
 During this campaign, Cashier was captured while performing reconnaissance, but managed to escape and return to the regiment.
-In June 1863, still during the siege, Cashier contracted chronic diarrhea and entered a military hospital, somehow managing to evade detection.
+In June 1863, still during the siege, he contracted chronic diarrhea and entered a military hospital, where his birth sex remained undiscovered.

 In the second quarter of 1864, the regiment was also present at the Red River Campaign under General Nathaniel Banks, and in June 1864 at the Battle of Brice's Crossroads in Guntown, Mississippi, where they suffered heavy casualties.

 Following a period to recuperate and regroup following the debacle at Brice, the 95th, now a seasoned and battle-hardened regiment, saw additional action in late 1864 through early 1865 in the Franklin–Nashville Campaign, at the battles of Spring Hill and Franklin, the defense of Nashville, and the pursuit of General Hood.

 During the war, the regiment traveled a total of about 9,000 miles.
 (Note: According to the regimental historian, the 95th had traveled 9,960 miles in three years of campaigns.)
 Other soldiers thought that Cashier was small and preferred to be alone, which were not uncommon characteristics for soldiers.
-Cashier fought with the regiment through the war in over 40 battles until honorably discharged on August 17, 1865, when all the soldiers were mustered out.
+Cashier fought with the regiment through the war in over 40 battles until he was honorably discharged on August 17, 1865, when all the soldiers were mustered out.